 - Applicants are admitted on probation, which means that after completing 12 credits the student should obtain a minimum cumulative GPA of 3.0/4.0, otherwise he/she will be dismissed from the program. - Applicants may be required to take up to three remedial course(s) in which the student got a grade of C or below during his/her undergraduate studies.
-The student should obtain a minimum cumulative GPA of 3.0/4.0 on the remedial courses before he/she can pursue the MBA studies.
+The student should obtain a minimum grade of B in each remedial course before he/she can pursue the MBA studies.